+Figure 31 – Basic Serial Splitter DB9 Serial Connectors

 Simulator Interface Module Firmware

 Sensor Characteristics

 Over the years several different approaches have been used for detecting the position of a tied or dumb bell and translating that position into a signal for use by a Simulator.
 These are discussed above.